element-hq/element-web/README.md

 1. Install or update `node.js` so that your `node` is at least v10.x.
 1. Install `yarn` if not present already.
-1. Clone the repo: `git clone https://github.com/vector-im/riot-web.git`.
+1. Clone the repo: `git clone https://github.com/vector-im/element-web.git`.
-1. Switch to the riot-web directory: `cd riot-web`.
+1. Switch to the element-web directory: `cd element-web`.
 1. Install the prerequisites: `yarn install`.
    *  If you're using the `develop` branch, then it is recommended to set up a proper development environment (see [Setting up a dev